Ice vs Heat for Treating Your Meniscus Injury

 You just went to a new fitness / aerobics class and notice your knee feels stiff the day after your first class.
 There's no pain, inflammation or swelling, just stiffness / soreness where your old injury was.

-You should use HEAT (Deep Tissue Regeneration Therapy) on your knee before you work out to loosen up your soft tissue.
+You should use HEAT (Circulation Boost) on your knee before you work out to loosen up your soft tissue.
 Heat can be used again the next day if you notice any residual stiffness.
 If the stiffness remains, you should continue to use heat to make sure your old meniscus injury doesn't get worse.

 You suffered from a meniscus tear about 18 months ago and just felt a twinge in the area while trying to bring your vacuum cleaner up a set of stairs in your house.